Why Do I Need A Four-Point Inspection?

 - Plumbing system: Hot water heater and existing water damage

 Having a 4-point inspection performed is generally a quick process since inspectors are only examining the essential systems of the home.

 A full-home inspection is also called a buyer’s inspection, or simply a full inspection.

 Full inspections are known for being thorough and comprehensive, examining many more aspects of the home than in a typical 4-point inspection.

 Insurance companies will often require homeowners with property over 20 years old to get a 4-point inspection in order to receive coverage or renew an existing policy.
 As homes get older, the likelihood of potential issues increases significantly, and providers want to ensure the real estate they’re liable for won’t cost them a fortune to cover.

-Generally, full inspections are performed during the home buying process to see if the property is in good condition.
-They’re not usually a requirement, but more seen as due diligence.
+Generally, full inspections are performed during the home-buying process to see if the property is in good condition.
+They’re not usually a requirement but are more seen as due diligence.
 Before purchasing a home, you’ll want to make sure that all aspects of the home are functioning properly, which can be confirmed with a full inspection.
 From there, you’ll have a better idea if this should be your next home or not.